Hello there friend! Looks like you're new here. You will surely get a lot more value out of our forum if you join us, it's Free!

 I also increase the amount of naked and generic anchor text.
 This helps combat over-optimization.

+But there’s one thing you can do to make your life a lot easier.
 Even if your domain is “exactmatchanchortext.com”, you can still create a brand name.
 So although your domain is “exactmatchanchortext.com”, your brand name could be “Growth Crew”.

 Then you can build branded anchor text (“Growth Crew”) without any worries.